-5. The Flexor Longus Digitorum Pedis Perforans-Arises, fleshy, from the posterior flattened surface of the tibia, between its internal and external angles, below the attachment of the soleus, and continues to arise from the bone to within two or three inches of the ankle; the fibres pass obliquely into a tendon which is situated on the posterior edge of the muscle.
-This tendon runs behind the inner ankle in a groove of the tibia, passes under a strong ligament which goes from the inner ankle to the os calcis and, having received a strong tendinous slip from the flexor pollicis longus, divides about the middle of the sole of the foot into four tendons, which pass through the slits in the tendon of the flexor digitorum brevis, and are pollicis.
-The situation of the tendon is described with the muscle situated in the sole of the foot.
+5. The FLEXOR LONGUS DIGITORUM PEDIS PER-FORANS-Arises, fleshy, from the posterior flattened surface of the tibia, between its internal and external angles, below the attachment of the soleus, and continues to arise from the bone to within two or three inches of the ankle; the fibres pass obliquely into a tendon which is situated on the posterior edge of the muscle.
+This tendon runs behind the inner ankle in a groove of the tibia, passes under a stong ligament which goes from the inner ankle to the os calcis, and, having received a strong tendinous slip from the flexor pollicis longus, divides about the middle of the sole of the foot into four tendons, which pass through the slits in the tendons of the flexor digitorum brevis, and are